 The vaccine is produced by genetic engineering methods and does not contain attenuated virus.
 In most of the countries it is called ENGERIX-B vaccine.

 Any newborn who weighs more than 2kg can receive the vaccine.

-In cases where the mother is known to be a carrier, specific antibodies against Hepatitis B should be prescribed (in such cases newborns under 2kg should be vaccinated as well).
+In cases where the mother is known to be a carrier, specific antibodies against Hepatitis B should be prescribed in additional to the ‘regular’ vaccine (in such cases newborns under 2kg should be vaccinated as well).